-Funding availability for FY 2022-2023 has not yet been determined but is estimated to be \$546,649.
-All dollar amounts are subject to Federal budget approval.
+Funding availability for FY 2023-2024 is approximately \$570,614.00.
+Successful proposals will be awarded a one (1) year contract with the option for renewal for up to two (2) subsequent years, at the County's discretion.
+Renewals will be contingent upon successful completion of all contract goals and requirements and BCC approval each year, and all dollar amounts throughout the terms of the contracts are subject to Federal budget approval.
 ESG recipients are required to consult with the local Continuum of Care (CoC) when determining how to allocate ESG funds.
-Palm Beach County's (PBC's) CoC, known as the Homeless and Housing Alliance (HHA), has allocated FY 2022-2023 ESG funds as follows:
+Palm Beach County's PBC's) CoC, known as the Homeless and Housing Alliance (HHA), has allocated 2023-2024 ESG funds as follows:

-- \$75,000 for PBC's CMIS activities; - 7.5% of remaining funds (which is approximately \$40,998) for PBC's administrative costs; - Of the remaining funds (which is approximately \$410,743) - -60% (\$258,391) for emergency shelter activities - Priority to be given to emergency shelter for homeless families with children - -40% (\$172, 260) for rapid re-housing for individuals and families
+- \$75,000 for PBC's CMIS activities; - 7.5% of remaining funds (which is approximately \$42,796) for PBC's administrative costs; - Of the remaining funds (which is approximately \$452,818)

+-60% (\$271,691) for emergency shelter activities

+-40% (\$181,127) for rapid re-housing for seniors and families